Quotas and limits

 In most cases, when you attempt to consume more of a resource than its quota allows, the system blocks access to the resource, and the task that you're trying to perform fails.

-Quotas generally apply at the Trusted Cloud project level.
+Quotas generally apply at the Cloud de Confiance project level.
 Your use of a resource in one project doesn't affect your available quota in another project.
-Within a Trusted Cloud project, quotas are shared across all applications and IP addresses.
+Within a Cloud de Confiance project, quotas are shared across all applications and IP addresses.

 There are also system limits on Cloud NAT resources.
 System limits can't be changed.